Iliza Shlesinger: Career

 Shlesinger performed with the ComedySportz Dallas, and after graduating from Emerson, moved to Los Angeles to pursue stand-up comedy.
-She was one of the most popular members of a group of standup comedians in Los Angeles, whiteboy comedy, which brought her to the stage at The Improv in Hollywood for the "Last Comic Standing" competition.

 In 2007, Shlesinger won Myspace's So You Think You're Funny contest, and was featured as the G4 network's Myspace Girl of the Week.
 In 2008, she became the first woman, and the youngest, winner of NBC's Last Comic Standing, in the series' sixth season.
 She was twice selected by other comedians to compete in the head-to-head eliminations, winning each time.
 She appeared in The Last Comic Standing Tour.
+At 25 she became a headline touring comedian.

 Shlesinger worked with Lewis Black to contribute to Surviving the Holidays, a History Channel holiday special, and narrated the 2009 documentary Imagine It!² The Power of Imagination.
 In 2010, she released an on-demand comedy video, Man Up and Act Like a Lady, and an on-demand comedy album, iliza LIVE, on her website, via The ConneXtion.
 Around the time of these releases, Shlesinger appeared in a business comedy video series for Slate.

 Shlesinger hosted The Weakly News on TheStream.tv from July 2007 to April 2012.
 She also hosted Excused, a syndicated American reality-based dating competition series, which ran from 2011 to 2013.
 She co-starred in the 2013 film Paradise.
 As of April 2023, she was continuing an advice podcast called Truth and Iliza, which she began in August 2014.
-Featuring celebrity guests and personal friends, the semi-weekly podcast is a forum for discussing matters which bother her and those on the show, with a punk theme song performed by Being Mean to Pixley.
+Featuring celebrity guests and personal friends, the semi-weekly podcast was a forum for discussing matters which bother her and those on the show, with a punk theme song performed by Being Mean to Pixley.

 Shlesinger was comic co-host of StarTalk Radio Show with Neil deGrasse Tyson for season 7, episode 12 titled Cosmic Queries: Galactic Grab Bag on May 20, 2016.
 On July 13, 2016, the ABC's streaming service premiered Shlesinger's "new short-form digital comedy series", Forever 31.
 The series was created, written, and executive produced by, and starred Shlesinger.
 A late night show for Shlesinger was placed into development in September 2016 for the cable channel Freeform.
 Truth & Iliza began airing on May 2, 2017, and ran for six episodes.

 In March 2024, through the Auckland High Court in New Zealand, Shlesinger successfully liquidated a New Zealand production company 'Stripe Studios (Comedy)' for a payment that she was owed.
 Stripe Studios (Comedy) is a subsidiary of the larger 'Stripe Media Group' which was owned by British New Zealand producer Alex Breingan.
 The larger company was also put into liquidation, owing large amounts of money to debtors and actors, including David Hasselhoff.
+In 2026, the show Shlesinger and chef husband Noah Galuten worked on with Stripe Studios was released with SBS Food under a different production company who rescued the show, called This Tastes Funny with Iliza Shlesinger.